IrinaArevalo/PHEME_TDA/README.md

 ## Overview

-The goal of this project is to study whether rumors and non-rumors exhibit different structural patterns in how they spread through conversation threads.
+The goal of this project is to study whether rumors and non-rumors exhibit different structural patterns in how they spread through conversation threads and evaluate their statistical significance.

-We model each thread as a graph and apply tools from TDA, particularly persistent homology, to extract features describing:
-	•	Connectivity dynamics (H_0)
-	•	Higher-order structures (H_1)

-We then evaluate whether these features differ statistically between rumors and non-rumors.

 ## Dataset

-We use the PHEME dataset, available at https://figshare.com/articles/dataset/PHEME_dataset_of_rumours_and_non-rumours/4010619?file=6453753, which contains conversation threads from Twitter labeled as:
+We use the PHEME dataset, available at https://figshare.com/articles/dataset/PHEME_dataset_of_rumours_and_non-rumours/4010619?file=6453753, which contains conversation threads from Twitter labeled as
-	•	rumour
+	* rumour
-	•	non-rumour
+	* non-rumour

 Each thread consists of a source tweet and a set of replies (tree structure).